buggily/streec/README.md

 ### What streec Is Not

-streec is not a activity journal.
+streec is not an activity journal.

 ### Overview